 CITV Next - Christmas 2001

-Skipping on a bit to 2005 now, and things have changed quite a bit.
-Despite repeated budget cutbacks by ITV, Central managed to maintain an almost complete in-vision service right up until the latter part of 2004 from their Birmingham base.
+A special ident shown as a break between 'regular' ITV1 and CITV, showing one logo flipping to reveal the other at the start of the programming block, shown here from the return to out-of-vision in September 2004.
+Despite repeated budget cutbacks by ITV, Central had managed to maintain an almost complete in-vision service right up until the latter part of 2004 from their Birmingham base.
 Sadly the service finally succumbed to the closing of all non-news production bases outside of Yorkshire, Granada and London under ITV plc.
-Provision of the Children's service instead moved to Granada in Manchester, with it being taken back out of vision, and being filled with wall-to-wall idents and promotions.
-Perhaps the new voiceovers are destined to become the new Mr Ryde too?
-Only time will tell.
-Originally hopes were pinned by most of us on this only being a cheap and not-quite-so-cheerful stopgap measure until a new joint service between ITV and Nickleodeon launched, however that deal fell through with ITV going it alone to launch the CITV channel, and continuing the low-cost service.
-Still, out of vision still comes with idents; this one being made up from a robot forming the CITV logo.
+Provision of the Children's service instead moved to Granada in Manchester at the end of August 2004, with it being taken back out of vision, and being filled with wall-to-wall idents and promotions instead.
+Originally hopes were pinned by most of us on this only being a cheap and not-quite-so-cheerful stopgap measure until a new joint service between ITV and Nickleodeon launched, however that deal fell through with ITV going it alone to launch the CITV channel, and continuing the low-cost service to this day.